cooldruid/naturally/ROADMAP.md

 - [ ] DeepL translation (with input for api key)
 - [ ] Ease contribution to open apis
 - [ ] Investigate support for cosmetics (implement if possible)
+- [ ] Descriptive README and APK releases